aredwood/nkh-pugm/README.md

 Commands
 ------------
 ### Changing Server Password
-`!lock <password>` will change the password of the server to (password), then broadcast the new password 	to all players on the server.
+`!lock <password>` will change the password of the server to <password>, then broadcast the new password 	to all players on the server.
-If (password) isn’t given, the plugin will generate a random 4 digit sequence (6445), and set it as the server password, also broadcasting the new password to the server.
+If <password> isn’t given, the plugin will generate a random 4 digit sequence (i.e. 6445), and set it as the server password, also broadcasting the new password to the server.

 Example: Locking the server with a desired password.

-`da_apple: /lock HELLO
+da_apple: `!lock HELLO`
 [nKH!]
 Password has been changed to: HELLO

-Example: Locking the server without a desired password. da_apple:!lock
+Example: Locking the server without a desired password.

+da_apple: `!lock`
 [nKH!]
-Password has been changed to: 5667`
+Password has been changed to: 5667

-!unlock
-	Changes the server password to “Medic!”.
+'!unlock' Changes the server password to “Medic!”.

 Example: unlocking the server.

-	da_apple: /unlock
+da_apple: `!unlock`
 [nKH!]
 Password has been changed to: Medic!

-!autolock (18)
-!autolock off
+### Autolock
-Automatically locks the server (!lock) when the specified player limit (18 in this example) 	has been reached.
+`!autolock <number of players to lock>` will automatically lock the server (`!lock`) when the specified player limit (18 in this example) has been reached.

-Using “off” or “0” as the parameter will disable the autolock, until it is enabled (!autolock 18).
+`autolock off` or `autolock 0` will disable the autolock, until it is enabled (`!autolock 18`).
 Additionally, autolock will disable itself after locking the server.

 NOTE: Every time a client connects, and autolock is enabled, the server will print out how many players are needed in order to reach the limit.

-	Example: Enabling autolock with a player limit of 18. da_apple:/autolock 18
+Example: Enabling autolock with a player limit of 18.

+da_apple:/autolock 18
 [nKH!]
 Server will automatically lock when 18 players have connected.
 [nKH!]
 17 players short.

 Example: Disabling autolock.

 da_apple:/autolock off
 [nKH!]
 Autolock has been disabled.

 Example: Autolock locking the server.

 ---18’th player has connected---
 [nKH!]
 Player limit reached, server locked.
 [nKH!]
 Password has been changed to: 5667

 !getpass on / !pass off	(both commands work exactly the same way)